-When the system needs, for example, domestic hot water the accumulator supplies this hot water and replaces it with cold water.
-The cold water will pass through the circuit of solar collectors exposed to solar radiation and increase its thermal energy.
+When the system needs, for example, domestic hot water, the tank supplies this hot water and replaces it with cold water.
+Cold water will pass through the circuit of solar collectors exposed to solar radiation and will increase its thermal energy.
 The hot water returns to the accumulator for when it is needed.

-The solar accumulator consists of a metal tank made of synthetic material and insulated.
-In turn, the accumulator incorporates one or two heat exchangers or heat exchangers into its installation.
-These exchangers allow you to maximize your safety to avoid the risk of leakage and loss of thermal energy.
+In turn, the accumulator incorporates one or two heat exchangers or heat exchangers into your installation.
+These exchangers allow you to maximize your safety to avoid the risk of leaks and thermodynamic loss of energy.

 Types of solar accumulators

-The size of the solar installation is the most important element to choose a type of accumulator or another.
+The size of the solar installation is the most important element in choosing one type of accumulator or another.